mahdi-tavakoli-anodyneGROUP/Collage-AI-4/README.md

-# پروژه پردازش تصویر OPG دندان
+# Dental OPG image processing project
-این پروژه برای پردازش تصاویر OPG دندان است و درسایت Roboflow لیبل گذاری شده است.هدف این پروژه,استخراج و نمایش خط سینوسی دندان ها از روی تصاویراست.
+This project is for processing dental OPG images and is labeled on the Roboflow website.
+The purpose of this project is to extract and display the sinus line of teeth from the images.

-## تیم پروژه
+## Project team
-این پروژه توسط گروه 3 نفره .end دانشجویان مهندسی کامپیوتر انجام می شود.
+This project is done by a group of 3 computer engineering students.

-### پیش نیازها
+### prerequisite
 -Python 3.10

--کتابخانه های مورد نیاز:OpenCV , Roboflow , Ultralytics
-می توان با دستور زیر آن ها را نصب کرد:

-pip install opencv-python , pip install roboflow , pip install ultralytics
+-Required libraries: OpenCV , Roboflow , Ultralytics We can be installed with the following command: pip install opencv-python , pip install roboflow , pip install ultralytics